Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Deep Learning Models

 Where $M^{l-1} $ represents the number of feature maps in layer $ l-1$, and $*$ denotes convolution operation.

 A pooling layer is responsible for feature selection and information filtering.
 Two kinds of pooling operations are widely used: max pooling and average pooling.
 In max pooling, maximum value is mapped from a sub-region by pooling operator.
 In average pooling, the average value of a sub-region is selected as the result.
-A fully-connected layer is usually located at the last part of a CNN.
-It transforms a 1D vector and sent the output to its following layer through an activation function.
+A fully-connected layer is usually added at the last part of a CNN in the case of classification.
+It transforms a long 1D vector and outputs to the next layer (usually softmax).

-Weight sharing and sparse connections are two basic concepts of CNN, which lead to dramatic reduction in the number of parameters, thus accelerating the training process.
-Meanwhile, these concepts also help mitigate overfitting problem while maintaining the ability of complex feature extraction.
+Weight sharing and sparse connections are two basic strategies in CNN models, which lead to dramatic reduction in the number of parameters.
+These strategies are helpful to reduce training time and enhance training effectiveness.
+Moreover, they also mitigate the overfitting problem while retaining a good capability of complex feature extraction.